Do CBG and THC Work Together? | Mixed Benefits

 Balanced Psychoactivity

-While this hasn’t been extensively researched, many people found that a balanced THC and CBG product lends to a more mellow high that’s less likely to cause feelings of anxiousness or paranoia — a common side-effect of taking high doses of THC.
+While this hasn’t been extensively researched, many people have found that THC and CBG mixed together interact to provide a more mellow high that’s less likely to cause feelings of anxiousness or paranoia — a common side-effect of taking high doses of THC.

 It’s believed that CBG helps balance out the psychoactivity of THC by interacting with the same receptors in the body’s endocannabinoid system but in a different way.
 While THC binds directly to CB1 receptors in the brain for its stimulating effects, CBG interacts more gently with these receptors and can block some of THC’s stronger effects.
 As CBG gently interacts with these receptors, it may reduce THC’s stronger effects, promoting a more relaxed state that could also support restful sleep.